Getting from Keflavík Airport to Reykjavík city centre

 During peak hours, it’s sometimes difficult to get a seat on the #55 bus as it’s also a popular route connecting the outskirts of Reykjavík to the city centre – therefore this option might not be ideal if you’ve got a lot of luggage.

-The first #55 bus from KEF leaves at 6.35am and the last bus leaves at 10.55pm.
-The price of a public bus ticket from Reykjavík to KEF is 1920 ISK ($14 USD) per adult.
+The price of a public bus ticket from Reykjavík to Keflavík is 2280 ISK ($16.50 USD) per adult.
 You can find more information and the bus schedule at straeto.is

 Note that the Reykjavik City Card includes all public transport within the Reykjavik area, but does not include the #55 bus out to the airport.